-Universal, or demogrant, programs provide flat-rate cash benefits to residents or citizens, without consideration of income, employment, or means.
-Typically financed from general revenues, these benefits may apply to all persons with sufficient residency.
-Universal programs may
+Universal programs provide flat-rate cash benefits to residents or citizens, without consideration of income, employment, or means.
+Typically financed from general revenues, these benefits may apply to all persons with the required length of residency.
+Universal

 Countries in Asia and the Pacific that Responded to the Social Security Programs Throughout the World Survey